arend-lang/site/src/documentation/getting-started.md

 You can read more about IntelliJ IDEA [here](https://www.jetbrains.com/help/idea/discover-intellij-idea.html).
 To learn more about Arend, see the [language reference](language-reference).
+Also, check out the tutorial on [interactive theorem proving with IntelliJ Arend](intellij-arend-tutorial).

 # Console Application